zaratsian/Apache-Solr/README.md

 <br>edismax – To specify the edismax parser.
 <br>facet – Setting to true enables the faceting.
 <br>spatial – Used for geospatial searches.
-<br>spellcheck – Setting to true help in searching similar terms.
+<br>spellcheck – Set to "true" help in searching similar terms.